 Become a writer of a hit movie, about your own life.

 Right now, you might feel lost and hopeless.

 That is not how you want the film of your life to turn out.

-You are the star and hero of your own movie.
+You are the star and hero of your movie.

 But now, you have to become proactive and start writing.

-Get a notebook or a journal and start describing the life you want to have going forward.
+Start a blog, get a notebook or a journal, and start describing the life you want to have going forward.

-As you write, you will get new ideas of what you can do to improve your situation.
+As you write, you will get new ideas about what you can do to improve your situation.